About Ohio State’s Division of Cardiac Surgery

 Coronary Revascularization

-As a tertiary referral center, our surgeons treat the most complex patient cases from across the entire state and region.
-Coronary revascularization at Ohio State includes both Coronary Artery Bypass Graft (CABG) and the use of total arterial anaortic off-pump coronary artery bypass graft (OPCABG).
-This unique procedure, not performed elsewhere in the state, is indicated for patients of advanced age with complex comorbidities that make them high-risk candidates for traditional surgery.
+As a tertiary referral center, our surgeons handle the most challenging cases from throughout the state and region.
+Coronary revascularization at Ohio State includes both Coronary Artery Bypass Graft (CABG) and total arterial anaortic off-pump coronary artery bypass graft (OPCABG).
+This specialized procedure—which is not available elsewhere in the state—is intended for older patients with complex health conditions that make traditional surgery especially risky.

 Extracorporeal Life Support (ECLS) Program